10-Day Stay Food As Medicine Recipes

 4. Heat the mustard seeds in the pan you will be cooking the greens in.
 Stir constantly, until they start to pop.

-6. Saute the greens, stirring constantly.
-Cook until fork tender and still bright green.
+6. Sauté the greens, stirring constantly.
+Cook until fork-tender and still bright green.

-7. Add more water, if necessary to avoid burning.
+7. Add more water if necessary to avoid burning.

 8. When the greens are cooked, add the cooled toasted sesame seeds.